ajpgarner/moment/README.md

 `generate_basis`: Provide symmetric or Hermitian basis matrices for a given symbolic matrix.

+`localizing_matrix`: Generates a localizing matrix for a supplied set of Hermitian operators and monomial expression.

 `make_hermitian`: Makes a symbolic matrix Hermitian, by inferring equality constraints and applying them.

 `make_symmetric`: Makes a symbolic matrix symmetric, by inferring equality constraints and applying them.